ossf/s2c2f/specification/framework.md

     19. Do you rebuild any of the open source internally?
     20. Do you have an incident response plan or playbook for reacting to an incident of consuming a malicious OSS component?

-1. **Plan for Improvements.** Based on the interviews and answers you received from across your organization, you should be able to determine where you fall within the OSS SSC Framework Maturity Levels.
+3. **Plan for Improvements.** Based on the interviews and answers you received from across your organization, you should be able to determine where you fall within the S2C2F Maturity Levels.
 It&#39;s possible that some teams may be ahead of others, so your focus should be on elevating all development teams to a specific Maturity Level.
 It&#39;s suggested that you accomplish this by driving standardization in both process and tooling across your software development teams for consuming OSS.

-The OSS SSC Framework categorizes its requirements into maturity levels to better help you prioritize investments in improvements.
-Additionally, the OSS SSC Framework recommends tooling with specific capabilities that mitigates against the known supply chain threats, but you probably should make business decisions about which set of tools are right for your business and your security goals.
+The S2C2F categorizes its requirements into maturity levels to better help you prioritize investments in improvements.
+Additionally, the S2C2F recommends tooling with specific capabilities that mitigates against the known supply chain threats, but you probably should make business decisions about which set of tools are right for your business and your security goals.

-## OSS SSC Framework Requirements
+## Secure Supply Chain Consumption Framework Requirements

 Below is a table of the requirements mapped to the 8 different practices.
 Two of the requirements have prerequisites identified that are outside the scope of this document to list as requirements.